achanwl/visualizing-haproxy-metrics/README.md

 ## Persistent Storage for Prometheus

-Providing persistent volume to the Prometheus pod allows it to survive a pod restarted or recreated.
+Providing persistent volume to the Prometheus pod allows the collected metrics data to survive a pod restarted or recreated.
 It also avoids out of space or quota limitation with default `emptyDir` volume.

 Create a `PersistentVolumeClaim` that would utilize the default dynamic provisioning `StorageClass`.